Ireland Housing Tenure · Census 2022

 Home ownership rate in Ireland — 66.4% by county (Census 2022)

-Ireland's home ownership rate has fallen from 80% in the 1990s to 66.4% in Census 2022 — the fastest decline of any EU country in that period.
-In Dublin's inner city it has dropped below 36%.
+Ireland's home ownership rate has fallen from 80% in the 1990s to 66.4% in Census 2022 — the fastest drop of any EU country in that period.
+In Dublin's inner city it sits below 36%.
 The data is below.

 Ireland home ownership — Census 2022 overview